-- a.
-In your permit application (either a registration statement for coverage under a general permit or an individual permit application), you must identify and submit to the board the following information: - (1) The best management practices (BMPs) that you or another entity will implement for each of the stormwater minimum control measures provided in subdivision 2 of this subsection; - (2) The measurable goals for each of the BMPs including, as appropriate, the months and years in which you will undertake required actions, including interim milestones and the frequency of the action; and - (3) The person or persons responsible for implementing or coordinating your stormwater management program. - b.
+4. a.
+In your permit application (either a registration statement for coverage under a general permit or an individual permit application), you must identify and submit to the board the following information:

+(1) The best management practices (BMPs) that you or another entity will implement for each of the stormwater minimum control measures provided in subdivision 2 of this subsection;

+(2) The measurable goals for each of the BMPs including, as appropriate, the months and years in which you will undertake required actions, including interim milestones and the frequency of the action; and b.
 If you obtain coverage under a general permit, you are not required to meet any measurable goals identified in your registration statement in order to demonstrate compliance with the minimum control measures in subdivisions 2 c through f of this subsection unless, prior to submitting your registration statement, EPA or the board has provided or issued a menu of BMPs that addresses each such minimum measure.
-Even if no regulatory authority issues the menu of BMPs, however, you still must comply with other requirements of the general permit, including good faith implementation of BMPs designed to comply with the minimum measures.
+Even if no regulatory authority issues the menu of BMPs, however, you still must comply with other requirements of the general permit, including good faith implementation of BMPs designed to comply with the minimum measures. c.
 NOTE: Either EPA or the board will provide a menu of BMPs.
 You may choose BMPs from the menu or select others that satisfy the minimum control measures.